hollyschinsky/pgday-eu-star-track/lesson7.md

 5. **Manage Click Delay** - ensure you're using [FastClick](https://github.com/ftlabs/fastclick) or something similar to handle tap delay on mobile.

+>All of the tips in the above list are already built into Framework7 but important to understand when building hybrid apps.

 ## Optional
 If you're running an app through the CLI on a native simulator or device (outside of PhoneGap Developer), you can test out some of these CSS tricks